2016 United Nations Climate Change Conference: African Dimension to COP22

 On the margins of COP22, a summit involving "around 30 African heads of state" took place on 16 November 2016 in Marrakesh.
 This summit focused primarily on climate negotiations, in the backdrop of Africa being the part of the world that is the most threatened by global warming.
 On a more local note, the city of Marrakesh also took the opportunity to create for itself a greener image; for example, it has provided 300 bicycles for public use as part of a municipal bicycle-sharing scheme.

 Presentation of SuRe – The Standard for Sustainable and Resilient Infrastructure

 On 14 November, the Swiss Global Infrastructure Basel Foundation (GIB) presented the newly launched SuRe – The Standard for Sustainable and Resilient Infrastructure at the Climate Summit for Local and Regional Leaders.
-GIB participated in a dialogue on "financing the sustainable transition of territories" to contribute to the Marrakech Roadmap for Action definition.
+GIB participated in a dialogue on "financing the sustainable transition of territories" to contribute to the Marrakesh Roadmap for Action definition.